Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </a>
 </div>

 I choose to use “Halftone Screen” as a method.
 You can freely experiment with different options!
-In the next dialogue box after pressing ok, you can the degree option.
-If you want a classic, old newspaper print look, leave 45 degrees in the second box.
+In the next dialogue box after pressing ok, you can see the degree option.
+If you want a classic, old newspaper print look, leave it at 45 degrees in the second box.
 As of Shape, I use round.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture8.png" class="lightbox" data-gallery="bitmapping">